Directed by David Greenwalt.

 Cordelia recovers from her life-threatening injury and tries to resume her old life as Alpha Bitch, but being "Xander Harris's cast-off" has her devalued social standing to an all-time low.
 Cordelia however, managed to make friends with a new girl and fellow fashionista, Anya, who gives Cordelia a pendant for luck.
 Deciding that all her trouble started when Buffy came to town, Cordelia tells Anya that she wishes that Buffy had never come to Sunnydale...and Anya reveals herself as a demon and grants it.

-Cordelia is initially very happy with this new reality where she is again on top, only to discover that something is very wrong—there's now a curfew, students aren't allowed to drive, everybody wears drab colors and acts very nervous, going to the Bronze is, for whatever reason, not an option, and teenagers aren't allowed to drive.
+Cordelia is initially very happy with this new reality where she is again on top, only to discover that something is very wrong—there's now a curfew, everybody wears drab colors and acts very nervous, going to the Bronze is, for whatever reason, not an option, and teenagers aren't allowed to drive.
 After sundown, Cordelia discovers that Xander and Willow are still lovers ("I can't win!!")—and vampires.

 Thanks to Buffy never arriving in Sunnydale, the Master has gained dominion over the town, ruling from the Bronze after creating a civilization where humans live in constant terror and are freely toyed with and murdered by the vampire populace.
 The Master also makes enigmatic allusions to a Plant that will soon open.